johnwcowan/pdp8x/fpp.md

 # The FPP-8/X architecture
-# NOT YET COMPLETE

 The FPP-8/X is a rethink of the DEC FPP-8, a floating point coprocessor meant to work with the PDP-8/X.
-Floats are stored in a single 32-bit word.
+Floats are stored in a single 32-bit word

 Like PDP-8/X instructions, FPP-8/X instructions are also 32 bits long, although only the least significant 28 bits are